Boating on the Nullarbor

 We left Boonderoo mid afternoon with Tony driving.

-Shortly after David took near Zanthus we had a flat, right rear.
+Shortly after David took over driving near Zanthus we had a flat, right rear.
 A large chunk of rubber had come away from the tyre.

 We continued our push west into a setting sun.

 After refuelling the expedition headed south from Coolgardie towards the planned overnight stop at Gnarlbine Rock.
 We forgot to replenish water supply at Coolgardie.
 This had ramifications when attempting to wash dishes that night and the next morning.

 The Gnarlbine Rock campsite (chosen at night but with prior knowledge) capped off a series of campsite selection that was particularly pleasing.
-Considerable effort and forethought were put into the selection of the campsite at each of the overnight stops.
+Considerable effort and forethought was put into the selection of the campsite at each of the overnight stops.
 It was never a case of “this will do”.
 Particular attention was paid to ensuring that the site selected was the best available.
 A good site for the overnight stop adds to overall enjoyment of the trip.
 After all, the food was fine, the experience was exhilarating, the weather was wonderful, the company was convivial; why not make the siting of our temporary home as good as one could get.
 From the first night on the banks of the Ponton Creek to the gentle slope overlooking Lake Boonderoo and finally this campsite with the ancient Rock as a backdrop, each campsite was a masterpiece of perfect aspect, great view and comfortable surroundings.

 Warned that this would be a ‘big’ day in terms of things to do and distance to travel, everyone was up earlier than usual and the preliminaries to the day were completed earlier than usual.